aeternity/protocol/channels/OFF-CHAIN.md

 - `chain_hash`: genesis block hash of the chain you want to use
 - `temporary_channel_id`: randomly chosen id unique between the involved parties
-- `lock_period`: time in blocks until a channel closing is to be accepted if not mutual or in general for parties to wait for new messages.
+- `lock_period`: time measured in key blocks in which unilateral channel events can be disputed
 - `push_amount`: initial deposit in favour of the responder by the initiator
 - `initiator_amount`: amount the initiator is willing to commit
 - `responder_amount`: amount the initiator wants the responder to commit